mantl/mantl/roles/iptables/README.rst

 permitted.
 Forwarding is enabled so that docker containers can contact each other and its host worker nodes.
 Every server within the cluster can contact the docker containers.

+This is a community supported addon, and will not be tested as frequently as core Mantl components.